pwstegman/bci.js/README.md

 npm run dist
 ```

 This will generate `dist/bci.js` and `dist/bci.min.js`.
-WebBCI methods can be accessed via the global object *bci*.
+BCI.js methods can be accessed via the global object *bci*.

-OSC methods will not work in the web.
+OSC and CSV methods will not work in the web.

 ## Documentation

-Documentation can be found at [webbci.pwstegman.me](http://webbci.pwstegman.me/) or by viewing [docs/api.md](https://github.com/pwstegman/WebBCI/blob/master/docs/api.md)
+Documentation can be found at [bcijs.pwstegman.me](http://bcijs.pwstegman.me/) or by viewing [docs/api.md](https://github.com/pwstegman/bcijs/blob/master/docs/api.md)

 ## Examples

-More examples can be found in the [examples](https://github.com/pwstegman/WebBCI/tree/master/examples) directory
+More examples can be found in the [examples](https://github.com/pwstegman/bcijs/tree/master/examples) directory